magicznyleszek/portfolio-v8/README.md

 # smutnyleszek.github.io

-This is my personal portfolio that will be cnamed to leszekpietrzak.com
+This is my personal portfolio that will be finally used for leszekpietrzak.com domain.